-201 Created - as result of the request a new resource has been created.
+201 Created - as result of the request a new resource has been created, usually following a PUT request.
 202 Accepted - the request was accepted, but may not have been yet executed, there may be a delay.
 206 Partial Content - the content on the response body is only partial.